The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 The acquittal requirements for grant funds include:

-- A written report detailing the outcomes attributable to the grant funds and digital images where relevant
+- A Grant Acquittal Project Summary Report detailing the outcomes attributable to the grant funds and digital images where relevant

-- proof of matched funding (by way of invoices/receipts or alternatively, bank statement showing direct cash input to the project).
+- Proof of co-contribution funding (by way of invoices or receipts or alternatively, bank statement showing direct cash input to the project).